p4lang/p4factory/apps/int/README.md

 End-host networking stack
 ==========================

 As described in the previous section, each mininet host has a VTEP.
 The VXLAN-GPE driver enables INT on all IP unicast packets sent from a host through its VTEP.
 Within the INT metadata header, the instruction mask bits for switchID, hop latency and queue occupancy are set.
-Hence, each switch along the path of the packet would append these 3 bits of information to the packet.
+Hence, each switch along the path of the packet would append these 3 bits of information to it.

-Each host runs an instance of a preprocessor process, which captures all the VXLAN-GPE packets that arrive at the host.
-The preprocessor strips out the INT headers and metadata values and sends them to the monitor process.
+Each host runs an instance of a preprocessor process, which captures all the VXLAN-GPE packets sent to the host.
+The preprocessor strips out the INT headers and metadata values from each packet and sends them to the monitor process.

 !['Host networking stack'](resources/host_network_stack.png)

 Web client UI
 =============

-The web client connects to the monitor process via a websocket, which is a protocol that provides full-duplex communication channels over a single TCP connection.
-The monitor notifies the client when a (i) new flow is detected in the network or (ii) a path change is detected in an existing flow.
+The web client connects to the monitor process via a websocket (a protocol that provides full-duplex communication channels over a single TCP connection).
+The monitor notifies the client when either a new flow is detected in the network or a path change is detected in an existing flow.
 Additionally, the monitor periodically (every 10ms) sends the max latency encountered by each switch within that interval, to the client.

 The UI has the following components: